fafalone/WinDevLib/README.md

 -Some enums for shell automation have officially associated IIDs; added these with new EnumId attrib\
 -Added some missing registry constants and enum associations\
 -Added SDK helper macros ISLBUTTON, ISMBUTTON, ISRBUTTON, ISDBLCLICK\
+-EnumWindows, EnumChildWindows, and EnumTaskWindows APIs were inexplicably missing.\
 -(API Standards) GetAltTabInfo did not conform to WinDevLib API standards (LongPtr instead of String)\
+-(API Standards) GetKeyboardLayoutName did not conform to WinDevLib API standards (LongPtr instead of String)\
 -(API Standards) ShutdownBlockReasonQuery was inconsistent with ShutdownBlockReasonCreate for String vs LongPtr.\
 -(API Standards) CreateDesktop[A,ExA,Ex] did not use appropriate `DEVMODE[A,W]` variants.\
 -(API Standards) RegCreateKey[A,W,ExA,ExW] did not use SECURITY_ATTRIBUTES instead of ByVal LongPtr.\